StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-remove-an-existing-user-account-from-an-organization.md

 3. In the drawer, go to the **Organizations** section.
 Select the organizations to assign to the user account, and choose a [permission profile](../../administration/profiles.md) for each one.
 To remove access, deselect the corresponding organizations.

+    !!! tip "Remove multiple user accounts in bulk from an organization" To remove multiple user accounts from an organization, go to the **Organizations** view and select the target organization.
+Select :fontawesome-regular-square: next to each account, then choose :fontawesome-solid-trash: and confirm with **OK**.

 4. Select **Confirm**.

-!!! tip "Remove multiple user accounts in bulk from an organization"
-    To remove multiple user accounts from an organization, go to the **Organizations** view and select the target organization.
-Select :fontawesome-regular-square: next to each account, then choose :fontawesome-solid-trash: and confirm with **OK**.

 ### As an organization administrator

 {!includes/access-manage-user-accounts.md!}

 !!! info "Adding existing users not supported"
-    As an organization administrator, you can remove an existing user from an organization, but you can’t add one—[only create a new user account](../../user-guides/organization/configure-organization/manage-user-accounts/create-a-user-account.md#as-an-organization-administrator).
-To add an existing user, ask someone with an admin-type profile.
+    As an organization administrator, you can remove an existing user from an organization or [create a new user account](../../user-guides/organization/configure-organization/manage-user-accounts/create-a-user-account.md#as-an-organization-administrator), but you can't add an existing user.
+To do so, ask someone with an admin-type profile.

 1. {!includes/organization-view-go-to.md!}